canng/cann/_posts/2025-07-01-SI_Sustainability.md

 <br>

-You can find additional details on the following website:
+ℹ️ You can find additional details on the following website:

 <a href="https://www.mdpi.com/journal/sustainability/special_issues/5F78LD3752">https://www.mdpi.com/journal/sustainability/special_issues/5F78LD3752</a>

 <br>

-Deadline for submissions: **30 June 2026**.
+📅 Deadline for submissions: **30 June 2026**.

 <br>

-If you’re working on projects or research aligned with these themes, consider submitting your work.
+❓If you’re working on projects or research aligned with these themes, consider submitting your work.

 <br>
 📩 Feel free to reach out if you wish to discuss ideas before submission.